tiiuae/ghaf/docs/src/architecture/adr/minimal-host.md

 ### No graphics (MH04)

 Ghaf minimal host profile for release target has no graphics.
-Graphics will be compartmentalized to GUIVM.
+Graphics will be compartmentalized to GUI VM.
 All graphics and display output related components and dependencies, including kernel drivers, must be removed from kernel configuration.
-Those are to be passed through to GUIVM.
+Those are to be passed through to GUI VM.

 ### No getty (MH05)